 In a close second place for the kids’ favorite Merida fruit sorbet was Watermelon (sandia), pictured below in all its slushy, refreshing glory.
-Please note that the sorbet stop in the photo was the only thing that saved our brood from a total and utter meltdown after being forced by a certain woman named Lillie to walk nearly a mile in 94 degree heat to check out some pretty architecture in the Centro.
+Please note that the sorbet stop in the photo was the only thing that saved our brood from a total and utter meltdown after being forced by a certain woman named Lillie to walk nearly a mile in 94 degree heat to check out some pretty architecture and a Merida museum in the Centro.
 Thank you for your service, Sandia!

 History of Colón in Merida

 Yeek — I got so wrapped up in rhapsodizing about sorbet, that I neglected to tell you the illustrious history behind Colón, so here it is now.
 Colón sorbet shop has been an institution in Merida since 1907 (!!!) and also sells pastries and sorbet shakes called Champolas.
 Shout-out to the great guidebook (affiliate link) Yucatan with Kids for the tip to go.